SchokiCoder/finally_free/README.md

 ### Manually

-- Unzip the archive, rename the folder to `minetest_game` and place it in `.../minetest/games/`
+- Unzip the archive, rename the folder to `finally_free` and place it in `.../minetest/games/`

 - GNU/Linux: If you use a system-wide installation place it in `~/.minetest/games/`.